majaalin/gatenhielmska/README.md

-# WordPress Website for Gatenhielmska Huset
+# WordPress website for Gatenhielmska Huset

 ![Image description](readme.png)

-## Installing
-?
+A website build in WordPress for Gatenhielmska Huset where they easy can upload articles and information about their company.
+The website is also connected with Facebook and Instagram, to make it easy to uplode upcoming events and pictures to the gallery.

 ## Built With
 - WordPress